angel-mora/web-static-lephucr/content/chatgpt_history/email-management-tips.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  Gmail and Outlook both have rules to better manage emails?
+What other general tips do you have for most of commercial smtp clients?
+  Tags?
+Or those are only in Gmail?"
 draft: false
 ---

 # Email Management Tips

-## ✅ TODOs

-## 📌 Summary
-Gmail and Outlook both have rules to better manage emails?
-What other general tips do you have for most of commercial smtp clients?
-Tags?
-Or those are only in Gmail?

 ## 🧠 Full Chat

+🙋 **You:**

 Gmail and Outlook both have rules to better manage emails?
 What other general tips do you have for most of commercial smtp clients?
 Tags?
 Or those are only in Gmail?

+---

+🤖 **Assistant:**

 Gmail and Outlook both offer rules or filters to manage emails efficiently.
 Many commercial email clients have similar features.
 Here are some general tips that apply to most of them: